sg-wireless/sg-documentation/getting-started/ztp.rst

 Zero-Touch Provisioning (ZTP) automatically performs the following three tasks to set up your Starter Kit seamlessly:

-- Get your F1 Starter Kit online using the default LTE network.
+- Get your F1 Starter Kit online using the default LTE or LoRa network, depending on your selected configuration.
 - Add your F1 Starter Kit and CAP/T sensor to your Ctrl account for remote monitoring and management.
 - Link your F1 Starter Kit and the CAP/T sensor to start viewing its data through your Ctrl page.
+This feature is not available on ZTP over LoRa.

 Regional Coverage
 -----------------